yegor256/blog/_drafts/mocks.md

 You can imagine how difficult it will be to unit test this class, using [Mockito](http://www.mockito.org), for example.
-First, we have to mock `Region` interface.
-Then, mock a `Table` interface and make sure it is returned by `table()` method.
-Then, mock a `Frame` interface, etc.
+First, we have to mock the `Region` interface.
+Then, we have to mock a `Table` interface and make sure it is returned by the `table()` method.
+Then, we have to mock a `Frame` interface, etc.

 The unit test will be much longer than the class itself.
-Besides that, it's real purpose, which is to test the retrieval of employee's salary, will not be obvious for a reader.
+Besides that, its real purpose, which is to test the retrieval of an employee's salary, will not be obvious to the reader.

-Moreover, when we will need to test a similar method of a similar class, we should start this mocking from scratch.
-Again, multiple lines of code, which will look very similar to what we have written before.
+Moreover, when we need to test a similar method of a similar class, we will need to restart this mocking from scratch.
+Again, multiple lines of code, which will look very similar to what we have already written.

 ## Fake Classes

 The solution is to create fake classes and ship them together with real classes.
-This is what [jcabi-dynamo](http://dynamo.jcabi.com) is doing, look at its [JavaDoc](http://dynamo.jcabi.com/apidocs-0.16.1/index.html).
+This is what [jcabi-dynamo](http://dynamo.jcabi.com) is doing.
+Just look at its [JavaDoc](http://dynamo.jcabi.com/apidocs-0.16.1/index.html).
 There is a package called `com.jcabi.dynamo.mock` that contains only fake classes, suitable only for unit testing.

 Even though their sole purpose is to optimize unit testing, we ship them together with production code, in the same JAR package.

-This is how a test will look like, when a fake class `MkRegion` is used:
+This is what a test will look like, when a fake class `MkRegion` is used:

 {% highlight java %}
 public class EmployeeTest {